Querz/mcaselector/README.md

 Commands inside of command blocks will not be changed.
 Maps will not be updated, because their data is not stored inside region files.

+### Copy-Paste
+It is possible to copy a selection to the system clipboard and pasting it to a different location in the same world or into an entirely different world.
+After making a selection, use `Selection --> Copy chunks` or press `Ctrl+C` (`Cmd+C` on Mac).
+After navigating to the location in the world where the copied chunks need to be pasted, use `Selection --> Paste chunks` or press `Ctrl+V` (`Cmd+V`on Mac) to display an overlay showing where the clipboard will be imported to.
+The overlay can be moved around by pressing and holding the left mouse button.
+Press `Ctrl+V` again to import the chunks at the selected location.
+This will open the [Import chunks](#chunk-import) dialog with prefilled values depending on where the overlay has been placed.
+Copying can be cancelled by pressing `Esc`.

 ### Swapping chunks
 When exactly two chunks are selected, they can be swapped using `Tools --> Swap chunks`.
 This is useful for corrupted region files when Minecraft failed to correctly save the region file index, resulting in scrambled chunks.